Demi-urge/menace_sandbox/docs/db_router.md

 `sqlite3.connect()` outside `db_router.py`.
 Obtaining connections through the router keeps database access centralised.

+### Approved direct connections

+A handful of utility scripts interact with SQLite before `DBRouter` can be initialised.
+These files are allowlisted in `scripts/check_sqlite_connections.py` and may call `sqlite3.connect` directly:

+- `scripts/new_db.py` – scaffolds a minimal database module.
+- `scripts/new_db_template.py` – templated database scaffolding with FTS and
+  safety hooks.
+- `scripts/scaffold_db.py` – legacy scaffolding helper.
+- `scripts/new_vector_module.py` – generates a vector database module.

+Any future exceptions require explicit approval and must be documented here and added to the pre-commit allowlist.

 This pattern ensures shared data resides in the global database while instance-specific tables use the local database.